Bills Digest No. 33, 2024-25

 Background

 Australians lose billions of dollars to scams each year.
 Reported financial losses from scams in Australia in 2023 amounted to at least $2.74 billion (p.
-1) (the figure is likely higher, as it is understood that many scams are not reported).
+1), although the figure is likely higher, as it is understood that many scams are not reported.
 While this is a decrease from the $3.1 billion lost to scams in 2022, the 2023 losses remain higher than the annual losses in both 2020 and 2021.
-Moreover, around 601,000 scams were reported during 2023, which reflects an 18.5 per cent increase over the 2022 reporting period.
-Investment scams, which accounted for approximately $1.3 billion of total scam losses in 2023, are overwhelmingly the largest source of these financial losses (Report of the National Anti-Scam Centre on scams activity 2023, p.
+Moreover, around 601,000 scams were reported during 2023, which reflects an 18.5% increase over the 2022 reporting period.
+Investment scams, which accounted for approximately $1.3 billion of total scam losses in 2023, are overwhelmingly the largest source of these financial losses (Targeting losses: report of the National Anti-Scam Centre on scams activity 2023, p.
 4).

-Despite this, the Explanatory Memorandum for the Bill states that:
+Despite this, the Explanatory Memorandum (EM) for the Bill states that:

-As the Minister for Financial Services has noted, there is currently ‘no clear obligation’ on banks, telecommunications companies or social media platforms in relation to scam management.
-Moreover, whilst there has been a ‘downward trend’ in scam-related financial losses during 2023-24, the ACCC notes ‘there remains much important work to be done’ (see ACCC Annual Report 2023-24, p.
+As Stephen Jones (Minister for Financial Services) has noted, there is currently ‘no clear obligation’ on banks, telecommunications companies or social media platforms in relation to scam management.
+Moreover, whilst there has been a ‘downward trend’ in scam-related financial losses during 2023–24, the ACCC notes ‘there still remains much important work to be done’ (ACCC and Australian Energy Regulator annual report 2023–24, p.
 8).

 The Bill has been developed for the purpose of addressing these concerns.
 The Treasury undertook public consultation in relation to an Exposure Draft (ED) of the Bill from 13 September 2024 until 4 October 2024.
 During this period, 85 stakeholder submissions were received.
-The Bill was introduced into the House of Representatives on 7 November 2024.
+The final form of the Bill was introduced into the House of Representatives on 7 November 2024.

 Policy position of non-government parties/independents

 Several independent members of Parliament have spoken about scams in the context of the Bill (including the ED).
-On Wednesday 11 September 2024, Zali Steggall raised a matter of public importance in relation to scams.
-Several independent MP’s spoke on this matter, including Dr Sophie Scamps, Kate Chaney, Kylea Tink, Dr Helen Haines, and Zoe Daniel.
-Separately, Dai Le spoke about how scams in Australia particularly impact vulnerable persons including non-English speaking migrants.
+On Wednesday 11 September 2024, Zali Steggall raised the topic of scams as a matter of public importance.
+Several independent MPs spoke about the growing risk of scams, including Dr Sophie Scamps, Kate Chaney, Kylea Tink, Dr Helen Haines and Zoe Daniel.
+On another occasion Dai Le spoke about how scams in Australia particularly impact vulnerable persons including non-English speaking migrants.

-Several independent MPs, including Dr Monique Ryan and Allegra Spender, have articulated concern that the ED did not contain a scams reimbursement model for consumers, and have shown support for a mandated reimbursement scheme similar to the United Kingdom (UK) reimbursement scheme.[1]
-Senator David Pocock has stated that a scam reimbursement model ‘is the most effective means of getting financial institutions to take this seriously and reduce scam losses.’
+Several independent MPs, including Dr Monique Ryan and Allegra Spender, have articulated concern that the ED did not contain a scams reimbursement model for consumers, and have shown support for a mandated reimbursement scheme similar to the United Kingdom (UK) reimbursement scheme (discussed in Table 1 below).[1]
+Senator David Pocock has stated that a scam reimbursement model ‘is the most effective means of getting financial institutions to take this seriously and reduce scam losses’.

 Key issues and provisions